Kikobeats/automate-release/README.md

 > **Tip**: Use [direnv](https://direnv.net/) for declaring local development variables.

-GitHub (and GitLab as well) has an special space into the repository page for seeing the releases.
+GitHub (and GitLab as well) has a special space into the repository page for seeing the releases.

 ![](https://i.imgur.com/butKsZ6.png)